 Parents who are considering having their child externally assessed are requested to liaise with the school first.
-In relation to access arrangements, JCQ currently states that schools are not to accept reports from external specialists who do not have an ongoing working
+In relation to access arrangements, JCQ currently states that schools are not to accept reports from external specialists who do not have an ongoing working relationship with the school and who have not liaised with the Head of Learning Enhancement prior to carrying out the assessment.

-Appendix: Learning Needs Policy at Sloane Square School
+Appendix: FHS Sloane Square's Learning Needs Policy